top of page

 • Interdigital corns are common with people who have digital deformities such as arthritis.

-• Wearing shoes that are too small or lack depth.
+• Causes may include the use of shoes that are too narrows or lack depth.

 • Interdigital corns are debrided by the podiatrist.